-Anderson University look forward to supporting your international student application.
+Anderson University looks forward to supporting your international student application.
 We have trained admissions representatives who will be available to support and guide you during the entire application process.
 In order to assist you, we have created a list of frequently asked questions by international undergraduate as well as graduate applicants.

 All undergraduate majors that are in person (traditional) are approved for I-20 issuance at Anderson University.
 Our online programs are not approved for I-20 issuance.
 Check the international admission brochure for a current listing of major and degrees offered.